Hawke's Bay whitebait population wriggles back after restoration

 Months of intensive restoration work has paid off for Hawke's Bay whitebaiters, as stocks of the delicacy bounce back after a significant drop off due to weather events last year.

-Added a week ago
+Added 4 weeks ago

 Our amazing team of Kaitiaki Rangers and our plants from the nursery were involved with the recent Waitangi restoration project.
 Take a look at the video to see what they've done!